 |Courtesy of www.FridaKahlo.org|

 pain.
 But she still paints and in a letter she wrote to her friend, she mentioned this painting, Tree of Hope, 1946 as "nothing but the result of the

-On the flagpole, there is a red tip looks like a surgical instrument stained with blood, or a paintbrush dipped in red paint.
+On the flagpole, there is a red tip that looks like a surgical instrument stained with blood, or a paintbrush dipped in red paint.
 The barren landscape behind her has two fissures which is metaphor of the wounds on her back.
 Frida painted this painting for her patron Eduardo Morillo Safa.
-In a letter to him Frida mentioned: "There is a skeleton (or death) that flees in the face of my will to live."
+In a letter to him, Frida mentioned: "There is a skeleton (or death) that flees in the face of my will to live."
 But she later removed the skeleton to please Eduardo.
 But she cannot eliminate the menace of death.
-In this portrait, by putting two Frida's images together, one is a victim of botched tragedy, the other is the heroic survivor, Frida used it as a retablo and an act of faith.
-Frida takes charge of her destiny and become her own saver and hero.
+In this portrait, by putting two Frida's images together, one is a victim of the botched tragedy, the other is the heroic survivor, Frida used it as a retablo and an act of faith.
+Frida takes charge of her destiny and becomes her own saver and hero.